 The efficacy of vaccines is proven through phases of tests on increasingly large numbers of human volunteers.
 The Phase 1 trial usually includes 20-100 volunteers.
 If no serious side effects are reported, the trial moves to Phase 2, which typically involves several hundred volunteers and further refines the correct dosage.
 If no serious side effects emerge, it’s on to Phase 3, which includes thousands of volunteers split into two groups — one that receives the drug and the other that receives a placebo.

 In Phase 3, the Pfizer-BioNTech trial for adults included more than 44,000 people, and the Moderna Phase 3 trial had more than 30,000.
 The volunteers, initially all adults, represented a range of races and ethnicities.
 The researchers kept track of how many people — both those who received the vaccine and the placebo group — came down with COVID-19.

 Both vaccines proved to be more than 90% effective in preventing symptomatic cases of COVID-19.
 The FDA reviewed the data from both trials to ensure it was accurate.

 What isn’t known yet is how long the vaccine protects you from COVID-19.
-The first participants in the clinical trials received the drug six months ago, so we know it’s at least that long, but can’t be certain beyond that.
 It also isn’t certain whether vaccinated people can still carry and spread the virus.
 That’s why it’s important to continue to wear your mask and practice physical distancing after being vaccinated.